nottrobin/maas-docs/en/nodes-add.md

 The required fields will change based on the type of chassis you choose.

-!!!
-Note:
+[note]
 As with the manual method, the underlying machines will require netbooting.
+[/note]